timofey256/tripla/doc/how-it-works.md

 │   │   └── launchSettings.json
 │   └── Server.csproj
 ```

+### `/ClientApp/public/index.html`
+A standard index html template.
+The remaining stuff is loaded dynamically.
+See `/ClientApp/src/`.

+### `/ClientApp/src/App.js`
+File where React project structure is defined (routes, pages, components for specific pages, etc.)

+### `/ClientApp/src/FlightForm.js`
+React component that is used on a main search page.
+It displays HTML, handles inputs, validates them, sends and receives requests to the backend.

+### `/ClientApp/src/ResponsePage.js`
+React component that is used on a result page.
+Essantially, its main purpose is to correctly parse received response and display it in a pretty way.
+No additional logic.

 ### `/Server/controllers/FlightController.cs`
 The `FlightController.cs` file is a class that defines the controller which handles requests from the frontend.